Same Corner, Same Juys, Same Line of Work

 Caitlin Sutherland is a curator and writer based in Hamilton with a background in criticism, curatorial practice, and museum studies and management from the Ontario College of Art and Design and the University of Toronto.
 She has worked independently and with a number of contemporary arts organizations for more than a decade, most recently as the Programming Director of Hamilton Artists Inc., before taking on her current position as Project Coordinator with Blackwood Gallery, University of Toronto Mississauga.
 She has contributed writing to a variety of publications, including Critical Superbeast, Inuit Art Quarterly, Daily Serving, Hamilton Arts and Letters Magazine, and Canadian Art.

-Special thanks to Brian Kowalewicz and Historical Hamilton for the header image.
+Special thanks to Brian Kowalewicz and Historical Hamilton for the image of Jerry’s logo.